tcool86/pyramid-game-lib/IDEAS.md

         const { p1 } = input;

         const movement = new Vector3(); // Is this necessary?
-        // should the developer worry be concerned with vector creation?
+        // should the developer be concerned with vector creation?

         // should we alter a temporary vector from within the actor if (p1.vertical > 0.5) {